Do you italicize article titles? Put them in quotes? Underline them? If you’ve ever struggled with how to format titles, this blog post is for you.

 Do You Italicize Foreign Words in Article Titles?

-But what about foreign words within the title of your article?
+What about foreign words within the title of your article?

 Italicize individual foreign words or short phrases that readers might not understand.
 Therefore, you should italicize only the unfamiliar foreign word or phrase within the title.
 Place quotation marks around the complete title of the article.